Selective disk backup and restore for Azure virtual machines

 The functionality described in the following sections can also be accessed via Backup center.
 Backup center is a single unified management experience in Azure.
 It enables enterprises to govern, monitor, operate, and analyze backups at scale.
 With this solution, you can perform most of the key backup management operations without being limited to the scope of an individual vault.

-Using the Azure portal, you can view the included and excluded disks from the VM backup details pane and the backup job details pane.
-During restore, when you select the recovery point to restore from, you can view the backed-up disks in that recovery point.
+When you use the Azure portal, you can view the included and excluded disks from the VM backup details pane and the backup Job Details pane.
+During restore, when you select the recovery point from which to restore, you can view the backed-up disks in that recovery point.

-Here you can view the included and excluded disks for a virtual machine in the portal from the VM backup details pane:
+You can view the included and excluded disks for a VM in the portal from the VM backup details pane.

-View included and excluded disks from backup details pane
+Screenshot that shows the included and excluded disks on the backup details pane.

-Here you can view the included and excluded disks in a backup from job details pane:
+You can view the included and excluded disks in a backup on the Job Details pane.

-Here you can view the backed-up disks during restore, when you select the recovery point to restore from:
+You can view the backed-up disks during restore when you select the recovery point from which to restore them.

-• If you're using Standard policy to back up the VM, configuring the selective disks backup experience for a VM through the Azure portal is limited to the Backup OS Disk only option.
-To use selective disks backup on already a backed-up VM or for advanced inclusion or exclusion of specific data disks of a VM, use PowerShell or Azure CLI.
+• If you use the Standard policy to back up the VM, configuring the selective disk backup experience for a VM through the Azure portal is limited to the OS Disk Only option.
+To use selective disk backup on an already backed-up VM or for advanced inclusion or exclusion of specific data disks of a VM, use PowerShell or the CLI.

-• If you're using Enhanced policy to back up the VM, you can select the data disks you want to back up, and optionally choose to include disks added to the VM in future for back up.
+• If you use the Enhanced policy to back up the VM, select the data disks that you want to back up.
+Optionally, choose to include disks added to the VM in the future for backup.

 Note

-If data spans across disks, make sure all the dependent disks are included in the backup.
-If you don’t backup all the dependent disks in a volume, during restore the volume comprising of some non-backed up disks won't be created.
+If data spans across disks, make sure that all the dependent disks are included in the backup.
+If you don't back up all the dependent disks in a volume, during restore the volume that comprises some of the nonbacked-up disks isn't created.

-When you enable backup using Azure portal, you can choose the Backup OS Disk only option.
-So you can configure backup of your Azure VM with OS disk, and exclude all data disks attached to it.
+When you enable backup by using the Azure portal, select the OS Disk Only option.
+Then you can configure backup of your Azure VM with the OS disk and exclude all data disks attached to it.

 Note

-Currently, you can only configure a set of disks in a portal when the VM is protected for the first time.
-You need to use the CLI or PowerShell commands to edit the set of disks backed up after protection or during a resume protection operation.
+Currently, you can configure a set of disks in a portal only when the VM is protected for the first time.
+You need to use the CLI or PowerShell commands to edit the set of disks that are backed up after protection or during a resume protection operation.

-You can configure Azure VM Backup with a few select disks or you can modify an existing VM's protection to include/exclude few disks as documented here.
+You can configure Azure VM backup with a few select disks.
+You can also modify an existing VM's protection to include or exclude a few disks.
+For more information, see Excluding disks in Azure VM backup.

 Selective disk restore

-Selective disk restore is an added functionality you get when you enable the selective disks backup feature.
-With this functionality, you can restore selective disks from all the disks backed up in a recovery point.
-It's more efficient, and helps save time in scenarios where you know which of the disks needs to be restored.
+Selective disk restore is an added functionality that you get when you enable selective disk backup.
+With this functionality, you can restore selective disks from all the disks that are backed up in a recovery point.
+It's more efficient and helps save time in scenarios where you know which of the disks need to be restored:

-• Selective disk restore is supported only for recovery points created after the disk exclusion capability is enabled.
+• Selective disk restore is supported only for recovery points that are created after the disk exclusion capability is enabled.

-• Backups with the disk exclude setting ON only support the Disk restore option.
-VM restore or Replace Existing restore options aren't supported in this case.
+• Backups with the disk exclude setting turned on support only the Disk restore option.
+The VM restore or Replace existing restore options aren't supported in this case, and the options during restore become unavailable.
+If you choose a restore point that contains all disks before you configure disk exclusion during restore, the VM restore and Replace existing options become available.

-The option to restore VM and replace existing aren't available during the restore operation
+Screenshot that shows the VM restore and Replace existing options aren't available during the restore operation.

 Limitations

-Selective disks backup functionality for Standard policy isn't supported for classic virtual machines and encrypted virtual machines.
-So Azure VMs that are encrypted with Azure Disk Encryption (ADE) using BitLocker for encryption of Windows VM, and the dm-crypt feature for Linux VMs are unsupported.
-However, VMs with Azure Disk Encryption enabled can use selective disk backup with Enhanced policy.
+Selective disk backup functionality for the Standard policy isn't supported for classic VMs and encrypted VMs.
+Azure VMs that are encrypted with Azure Disk Encryption (ADE) by using Azure BitLocker for encryption of Windows VMs and the dm-crypt feature for Linux VMs are unsupported.
+VMs with ADE enabled can use selective disk backup with the Enhanced policy.

-The restore options to Create new VM and Replace existing aren't supported for the VM for which selective disks backup functionality is enabled.
+The Create new VM and Replace existing restore options aren't supported for the VM for which the selective disk backup functionality is enabled.

 Currently, Azure VM backup doesn't support VMs with shared disks attached to them.
-Selective disk backup for Standard policy can't be used to in such cases, which exclude the disk and backup the VM.
-You can use selective disk backup with Enhanced policy to exclude these disks and configure backup.
+Selective disk backup for the Standard policy can't be used in such cases, which exclude the disk and back up the VM.
+You can use selective disk backup with the Enhanced policy to exclude these disks and configure backup.

-If you use disk exclusion or selective disks while backing up Azure VM, stop protection and retain backup data.
-When resuming backup for this resource, you need to set up disk exclusion settings again.
+If you use disk exclusion or selective disks while backing up an Azure VM, stop protection and retain backup data.
+When you resume backup for this resource, you need to set up disk exclusion settings again.

 Billing